San Fernando, Bukidnon: History

 The government resettlement program for Mindanao during the 1960s and 1970s attracted immigrants from Luzon and the Visayas.
 The arrival of the migrants, attracted by the town's rich agricultural potential, created more settlements in the area and contributed much in the development of the area.
 The original occupants of the town, the Tigwahanon and the Matigsalug, were then replaced by these lowlanders or "dumagats".
 Only few natives remained in the lowland and the majority of them settled in the interior and mountainous areas of the municipality.

 On July 27, 1970, the municipal council passed a resolution transferring the seat of government from Namnam to Barangay Halapitan.

 Halapitan - The present town of Halapitan used to be an abaca farm of Victoriano Bantug who served as mayor in the 1970s.
 Mr. Tamin, a teacher in Namnam used to drop by at Mr. Bantug's house in present Halapitan on his way to Malaybalay, thus the word "Hapit", or drop by.
 Talangihon which is now Comawas was the loading dock for bamboo rafts as inhabitants sail along Tigoa River connecting Pulangui River onto Lumbayao.
 Mr. Bantug eventually distributed lands to newcomers and eventually the name Halapitan stayed on " Hapitanan".

 Geography

 San Fernando is located in the southeast portion of the province of Bukidnon.
-It is bounded in the north by Malaybalay City and Cabanglasan, in the east by the municipality of Talaingod, Davao del Norte in the south by Davao City and North Cotabato province; and in the west by Quezon and Valencia City.
+It is bounded in the north by Malaybalay City and Cabanglasan, in the east by the municipality of Talaingod, Davao del Norte in the south by Davao City and Cotabato province; and in the west by Quezon and Valencia City.

 The municipality's Poblacion is 31 km from Valencia City and 71 km from Malaybalay City.